-I began my recovery in my 20s, desperately trying to understand the needs that drove me to food and how this connected to my spiritual path.
+I began my recovery in my 20s, trying to understand the needs that drove me to food and how this connected to my spiritual path.
 During this time, I was also a young mother.
 Something clicked when I began studying parenting and child development – I started becoming aware of the trauma that lay underneath my overeating.

-Along the way, I’ve had the honor to sit alongside thousands of sensitive, caring, intentional souls as they speak their food stories aloud: food is “a mother,” a refuge, or like “a bad boyfriend I can’t let go.”
+Along the way, I’ve had the honor to sit alongside thousands of sensitive, caring, intentional souls as they speak their food stories aloud: where food is “a mother,” a refuge, or “a bad boyfriend I can’t let go.”
 One woman said sugar was her “nice girl’s addiction.”
 Another said that junk food was the only thing that helped her feel safe and warm.
 Healthy food was like a skeletal ‘wire monkey.’

 Over the years, as people joined classes, people naturally wanted to continue to meet and connect after the class had ended.
 This community is an answer to that longing.
 Rather than a class that starts and stops, the community offers an ongoing oasis of support to cradle your healing.

-We’re here to support the journey of transformation – to let our souls unfurl and unfold, to love and give freely, and to soften the isolation that so often accompanies the suffering of eating disorders.
+We’re here to support the journey of our transformation – to let our souls unfurl and unfold, to love and give freely, and to soften the isolation that so often accompanies the suffering of eating disorders.